THIS WEEK: Free Online Workshops on Estate Planning and Medicaid Planning. REGISTER NOW

 1. Dress themselves

-2. Walk
+2. Walking

 The next three activities of daily living refer to activities necessary for hygiene and sustenance:

-4. Bathe/Shower themselves
+4. Bathe/Shower themselves.

-5. Feed themselves
+5. Feed themselves (food and fluid intake)

 If the Medicaid applicant can do all six activities of daily living, they would not be considered in need of care and would be rejected from the program.